 A very special moment of this party is the Blessing of the Güevos Pintos In the town hall square; from that moment runs the cider, the good gastronomy, the bagpipes and the party, culminating with a verbena that lasts until dawn.

 In the eighteenth century This pilgrimage was already famous.
 His Majesty the King granted the City Council of Siero a regulation authorizing the Corporation to spend a large sum to defray the expenses of the great celebrations, both religious and profane.

-In a chronicle of 1860, signed Protasio Sánchez Solís, we read: "Only Oviedo and Gijón took a hundred horse-drawn carriages and an impossible to describe animation to the famous pilgrimage of the Pinot Eggs."
+In a chronicle of 1860, signed Protasio Sánchez Solís, we read: «Only Oviedo and Gijón brought a hundred horse-drawn carriages to the famous procession of the Huevos Pintos and an animation impossible to describe».

 The eggs were then cooked in the old Asturian kitchens and they painted themselves with soot from the same.
-The party was known by the nickname of "the Proud Eggs".
-The progress of chemistry, with the inventions of anilines, sharpened the ingenuity of the polesos who used them for the dyeing of eggs.
+The party was known by the nickname of "los Huevos Prietos".
+The progress of chemistry, with the inventions of the anilines, sharpened the ingenuity of the polesos who used them for the dyeing of eggs.
 Using toothpicks dipped in nitric acid, they wrote names, dedications, verses, and drew shields, flowers, etc. It was then when the name of Huevos Prietos changed to Huevos Pintos.

 The tradition of the Pinto Eggs in Asturias -although it has several centuries- is of uncertain origin.
 In Siero it has been transmitted orally, from generation to generation.
 They say that perhaps it is linked – it is just a hypothesis – to the people who came from Central Europe to work in the Siero and Langreo mines, where the first coal deposits were explored.
 Wherever it came from, the tradition took a seat on a soft throne and has not yet risen.